Cyberlusion/TrafficSense/README.md

-For live traffic calculation using IoT and telemetry data, we’ll need a programming language that supports data processing at scale, real-time analytics, and integration with IoT protocols.
-Here are a few of the best options:

 To achieve the big-picture goal of real-time feedback for IoT devices, GPS systems, and traffic control systems, let’s break down the essential architecture and components.
 This solution will involve continuous data ingestion, processing, storage, and response systems.
 The system should be capable of handling data streams in real time, managing automated feedback, and interfacing with external devices and traffic infrastructure.

 Here's an outline of the architecture and workflow: